siyaram13796/java-ai-learning/notes/day-05.md

 ## One-line summary
 Day 5 complete: practiced [work-code AI review / ticket classifier structured output] and answered structured-output interview-style questions.

+Practice question answers
+1. Why validate LLM output in Java, not only in the prompt?
+Answer: Prompts guide the model, but the model can still return invalid/unexpected values.
+Java validation is a hard guardrail: remap bad categories/priorities, block empty input, and enforce business rules so the API stays safe even when the LLM is wrong.

+2. Why is a confidence threshold useful?
+Answer: Low confidence means the model is unsure.
+Auto-routing unsure tickets can send work to the wrong team.
+If confidence < 0.7, mark as NEEDS_HUMAN_REVIEW so a person decides.

+3. What should happen for blank input — call LLM or fail fast?
+Answer: Fail fast with HTTP 400.
+Blank text wastes time/CPU, can cause bad/hallucinated output, and is not a valid ticket.
+Do not call the LLM.

+4. What’s the difference between prompt rules and code guardrails?
+Answer:

+Prompt rules = instructions to the model (“use only these categories”).
+Soft.
+Code guardrails = Java checks after the response (validate labels, confidence gate, 400 on blank).
+Hard.
+Production AI needs both.
+Learned today
+Structured output alone is not enough — add Java-side validation Confidence gates prevent blind trust in weak LLM answers Local Ollama can OOM; smaller models (llama3.2:1b) keep practice working Empty-input 400 is a good API design pattern
+Tried / stuck
+Ollama OOM with llama3.2 full model while Spring Boot was running Fixed by switching to llama3.2:1b and freeing RAM
+(Add more if needed)